KozGit/DOOM-3-BFG-VR/README.txt

 	Choose whether to play just the Flicksync cutscene parts, or play the normal Doom 3 game with Flicksync mode for the cutscenes, or a non-Flicksync game with no cutscenes.
+	The "no cutscenes" mode carries over into regular games, so don't leave it set to no cutscenes if you want cutscenes.

 	Choose which scenes you want to play.